-Below you'll find the answers to some frequently asked questions about our Access to Amherst (A2A) program.
+Below you'll find the answers to some frequently asked questions about our Access to Amherst (A2A) and Early Opportunity on Native Studies (EONS) programs.
 Make sure you also check out the main Access to Amherst webpage for more information.
-If you can't find the answer to your particular question, please feel free to contact us by email at email@example.com.
+If you can't find the answer to your particular question, please feel free to contact us by email at firstname.lastname@example.org.
 We want to be certain you have the information you need!

 Q: How do I apply to participate in A2A?

 First, you must submit an online application form, which is available through the main A2A webpage each May.
-The application includes an essay prompt and the email address of a recommender.
-Second, you must also upload a scanned copy of your high school transcript through your junior year (unofficial transcripts are acceptable), a graded academic paper, as well as a list of your senior year courses.
+The application asks you to answer a short essay prompt.
+You must also upload a scanned copy of your high school transcript through your junior year (unofficial transcripts are acceptable) and a list of your senior year courses.
 Your application is not considered complete until we have received all of these materials.
-All material must be received by the deadline stated on the application.
+All materials must be received by the deadline stated on the application.
+You also have the option to submit a graded academic paper and a school profile.

 Q: Why do I need to submit my transcript?